plone/documentation/docs/install/containers/images/backend.md

 docker run -p 8081:8081 -e LISTEN_PORT=8081 plone/plone-backend:{PLONE_BACKEND_VERSION}
 ```

-#### Adding configuration to `zope.conf`
+#### Adding configuration to `zope.conf` or additional ZCML

-It is not possible to add configuration fragments to `zope.conf` directly, like
+With the standard container, it is not possible to add configuration fragments to
-it is with the `buildout` deployment method.
-However, you can derive your own
+`zope.conf` directly or add extra ZCML, like it is with the `buildout` deployment
-container image, and drop in configuration fragments.
-See *Extending from this
+method.
+However, you can derive your own container image, and drop in configuration
-image* below for instructions.
+fragments.
+See *Extending from this image* below for instructions.

 ### Site creation variables